gl-vis/gl-scatter3d/README.md

 * `position` (Required) an array of length 3 arrays encoding the position of the points in the scatter plot.
 * `color` A length 3 array encoding the color of the points in the scatter plot.
 To set colors per point, pass an array instead.
 Default is `[0,0,0]`
 * `glyph` The glyph of each point.
 This is a UTF8 string representing some shape.
 Per point glyphs can be specified by passing an array.
 The default glyph is a circle, `"●"`.
 For more glyph ideas, check out the [unicode character set](http://unicode-table.com/en/).
 Some other fun suggestions: `"☢", "☯", "❤", "▲", "⚑"`.
 * `size` The size of each point, or specified per-point using an array.
-Default is `1.0`
+In orthographic, this is in screen coordinates, or in perspective this is in world coordinates.
+Default is `0.1`
 * `orthographic` A flag, which if set to `true` causes the points to be drawn without perspective scaling.
 * `pickId` An 8 bit value which determines the tag for all elements within the pick buffer